Helictite: Capillary forces

 The most likely hypothesis explains helictites as a result of capillary forces.
 If the helictite has a very thin central tube where the water flows as it does in straws, capillary forces would be able to transport water against gravity.
 This idea was inspired by some hollow helictites.
 However, the majority of helictites are not hollow.
 Despite this, droplets can be drawn to the tips of existing structures and deposit their calcite load almost anywhere thereon.
 This can lead to the wandering and curling structures seen in many helictites.

 Wind

 Another hypothesis names the wind in the cave as the main reason for the strange appearance.
 Drops hanging on a stalactite are blown to one side, so the dripstone grows in that direction.
 If the wind changes, the direction of growth changes too.
-However, this hypothesis is very problematic, because wind directions change very often.
+However, this hypothesis is problematic because wind directions change frequently.
 The wind in caves depends on air pressure changes outside, which in turn depend on the weather.
 The wind direction changes as often as the weather conditions outside change.
 But the dripstones grow very slowly – several centimeters in 100 years – meaning that the wind direction would have to stay steady for long periods of time, changing for every fragment of a millimeter of growth.
-A second problem with this idea is that many caves with helictites have no natural entrance where wind could enter.
+A second problem with this idea is that many caves with helictites have no natural entrance through which wind could enter.